EngineerBetter/new-starters/README.md

     - [x] GitHub
     - [x] 1Password (_you'll need to setup an authenticator app before adding your yubikey device_)

-**Note: Always favour Google SSO when authenticating into the various Systems we use**
+**Note: Always favour Google SSO when authenticating into the various systems we use**

 ## Stuff to install